 Let's Make Rice Pilaf

 - 1 garlic clove peeled

 - 1 cup converted rice (parboiled)* rice see recipe notes below

 - 2 cups chicken stock

-- Melt the butter with the onion in a medium saucepan over medium heat.
-Season with the salt & pepper and cook until the onions are soft, about 5 minutes.
+- Melt the butter with the onion in a medium saucepan over medium heat and cook until the onions are soft, about 5 minutes.

-- Add the rice and stir until coated with the butter.
+- Add the garlic clove and rice and stir until coated with the butter.

 - Increase the heat to medium-high.

-- Stir in chicken stock, bay leaf and parsley.
-Raise the heat to medium-high heat and bring to a boil.
-As soon as it reaches a boil, lower the heat to a low heat, cover and and cook until all the stock has been absorbed by the rice and the rice is tender, about 15 to 18 minutes.
+- Stir in chicken stock, bay leaf, and parsley.
+Season with salt and pepper, raise the heat to medium-high heat and bring to a boil.
+As soon as it reaches a boil, lower the heat to a low heat, cover and cook until all the stock has been absorbed by the rice and the rice is tender, about 15 to 18 minutes.

-- Remove from the heat and let set for 5 minutes.
-Discard the herbs.
+- Remove from the heat and let sit for 5 minutes.
+Discard the bay leaf and garlic clove.
 Fluff the rice and serve.